cmcgerty/Sofar2mqtt/README.md

 # Flashing

 Easiest to get started is to flash a pre-compiled binary.
-Get a [regular ESP flasher] (https://github.com/esphome/esphome-flasher/releases), attach a module on your computer and  flash a [binary] (https://github.com/IgorYbema/Sofar2mqtt/tree/mod/binaries) to the module.
+Get a [regular ESP flasher](https://github.com/esphome/esphome-flasher/releases), attach a module on your computer and  flash a [binary](https://github.com/IgorYbema/Sofar2mqtt/tree/mod/binaries) to the module.
 If you want to compile your own version you'll need the libraries for the ESP8266.
 Follow [this guide](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) if you haven't completed that step before.

 Add a few more libraries using the Manage Libraries menu: